A pile of rubble, dirt and broken bricks came into view

 (they are happily laughing and joking with each other the moment the light

-a colourful picture; we also have the young men handing out leaflets to entice
+painting a colourful picture; we also have the young men handing out leaflets

-you into their clothes outlets, the piles of handbags, the racks of colourful
+to entice you into their clothes outlets, the piles of handbags, the racks of

-shawls, the trollies filled with bangles, clips, rubber bands, hair bands of
+colourful shawls, the trollies filled with bangles, clips, rubber bands, hair

-all possible colours; the delicious smell of all the eateries around; the happy
+bands of all possible colours; the delicious smell of all the eateries around;

-hidden, the bright lights are on and all the wares on display take on a new
+the bright lights are on and all the wares on display take on a new life under

-life under the glitter of neon lights.
-The crowds are there, the noise and
+the glitter of neon lights.
+The crowds are there; the noise and bustle is there

 After a gap, a major part of the family was together and